pavelvasev/38parrots/examples/reachable-set/2-tracks-for-reachable-set.md

 > [Avaliable online](http://tinyurl.com/u86tom7)

 We have to get `data.csv` from previous task and add second artifact to it - a tracks data.
-We decided to develop special type `treki` to show that tracks.
+We decided to use special type `treki` to show that tracks.
 We might use points, but we need to select only some tracks to show.
 That what is `treki` type do - it analyzes `N` column of tracks data and generates GUI to select only desired an.